harvard-nrg/python-workshop/docs/dict.md

 ## Delete

-Similar to lists, deleting an item requires the `del` statement
+Use the `del` keyword to delete items from a dictionary

 ```python
 del a['job title']